William Attwood

-William Hollingsworth Attwood (July 14, 1919 – April 15, 1989) was an American journalist, author, editor and diplomat.
+William Hollingsworth Attwood (July 14, 1919 – April 15, 1989) was an American journalist, writer, editor and diplomat, who served both as the U.S. Ambassador to Guinea and Kenya during the Kennedy and Johnson administrations, respectively.

-Life

-Early life
+Early life and education

-Born in Paris, France, he received his education at Choate Rosemary Hall and Princeton University, editing The Daily Princetonian and later serving as a Princeton trustee.
+Attwood was born in Paris, France.
+He received his education at Choate Rosemary Hall in Wallingford, Connecticut and then Princeton University in Princeton, New Jersey, where he was appointed editor of The Daily Princetonian and later served as a Princeton trustee.

+Career

+Early life and career

+Attwood served as a paratrooper in World War II.

+Writer and journalist

-He served as a paratrooper in World War II.
-After the war, Attwood wrote for the New York Herald Tribune and soon was transferred to the Paris bureau of the international edition.
+After the war's end, Attwood wrote for the New York Herald Tribune and soon was transferred to the Paris bureau of the international edition.
 His first book, The Man Who Could Grow Hair, or Inside Andorra, was a memoir-based series of tales of his adventures in post-war Europe.

-Attwood married Simone Cadgene in Paris in 1950 and the couple eventually had three children, Peter, Janet, and Susan.
-He published a memoir of their impressions of the changes in America upon returning, titled Still the Most Exciting Country.
+In 1955, after returning to the United States, he published a memoir of his children's impressions of America, Still the Most Exciting Country.

-Speechwriting
+Adlai Stevenson and John F. Kennedy

-Adlai Stevenson enlisted Attwood to serve as a speechwriter and advisor in both of his presidential campaigns, in 1952 and 1956, and to write other speeches in 1960.
-When John F. Kennedy became the 1960 Democratic nominee, Attwood joined the Kennedy campaign.
+Adlai Stevenson recruited Attwood to serve as a speechwriter and advisor for his 1952 and 1956 presidential campaigns, and to write other speeches in 1960.
 Stevenson and Attwood were close friends and collaborators for years.
-Attwood accompanied Stevenson on a trip around the world sponsored by Look magazine, writing the regular articles about Stevenson's travels that appeared in that magazine.
+Attwood accompanied Stevenson on a trip around the world sponsored by Look magazine, writing regular articles about Stevenson's travels that appeared in that magazine.

-Diplomat
+When John F. Kennedy became the 1960 Democratic nominee, Attwood joined his campaign for president.

-Early in his presidency, President Kennedy appointed Attwood to serve as Ambassador to the West African country of Guinea.
-He was forced to return to the States after a near fatal case of polio (which gave him a permanent limp), but recovered and returned to Guinea for a time.
-In 1963, the Kennedy administration desired to negotiate détente with Fidel Castro and to negotiate the beginning of normalized relations after the 1964 campaign.
-Attwood claimed he served as a secret liaison and was due to report to the president when Kennedy returned from the trip to Dallas during which he was assassinated; and that the Johnson administration discontinued this effort.
+Early in the Kennedy administration, Attwood was appointed to serve as ambassador to Guinea.
+He was forced to return to the United States after a near fatal case of polio, which resulted in him having a permanent limp.
+But he recovered and returned to Guinea.

+In 1963, as the Kennedy administration sought to negotiate détente with Fidel Castro in Cuba, Attwood served as a secret liaison.
+Attwood had discussions with the Cuban UN ambassador in New York.
+He was due to report to the president after Kennedy returned from Dallas, where he was assassinated.
+The Johnson administration subsequently discontinued the effort.
 Attwood served a second appointment as ambassador during the Johnson administration, to Kenya.
 He published a book about the relationship of Kenyan politics and communism, The Reds and the Blacks.